Faculty & Staff

 M. Therese Lysaught, (PhD, Duke University, 1992, Theological Ethics) specializes in Catholic moral theology and health care ethics.

 In addition to consulting with health care systems on issues surrounding mission, theology, and ethics, her major research foci have included the anointing of the sick, genetics, gene therapy, human embryonic stem cell research and issues at the end-of-life.
 Her first co-edited book, Gathered for the Journey: Moral Theology in Catholic Perspective (Eerdmans 2007, co-editor David M. McCarthy), provides an introduction to Catholic moral theology.
 In 2008, the book received third place honors in 'Theology' from the Catholic Press Association.
 Her second book, On Moral Medicine: Theological Perspectives on Medical Ethics, 3rd edition (Eerdmans, 2012), is co-edited with Joseph Kotva.
-Her third book, Caritas in Communion: Theological Foundations of Catholic Health Care will be published in 2014 (Catholic Health Association).
+Her third book, Caritas in Communion: Theological Foundations of Catholic Health Care (Catholic Health Association, 2014) focuses on the questions of Catholic identity, the principle of moral cooperation, and for-profit health care.

 Her current research involves three projects.
 The first is the Human Powered Nebulizer Project, a global health project designed to address significant burden of respiratory conditions among the poor in developing contexts.
 With Lars E. Olson, PhD (Marquette, Biomedical Engineering), she is exploring the role of community health workers in the development of appropriate medical technologies, for the treatment of asthma, COPD, and LRIs, better diagnosis of tuberculosis, and the potential for better delivery of vaccines.
 Her second project brings to fruition a two-year research project funded by the Science of Virtue Program of the Arete Foundation at the University of Chicago examining the cultural constructions of virtue, vice and poverty in contemporary work on the neurosciences.
 With Jeffrey P Bishop, MD, PhD (Director, Center for Health Care Ethics, St. Louis University) and Andrew A. Michel, MD (College of Medicine, Vanderbilt University) she is completing a book manuscript entitled Chasing After Virtue: Neuroscience, Economics, and the Biopolitics of Morality (University of Notre Dame Press).
 Her final project, a scholarly monograph, is entitled Anointing of the Sick and the Theo-Political Economy of Medicine (Eerdmans).